sysprog21/rv32emu/docs/instruction.md

 There are a couple of compressed load-immediate instructions with a 6-bit immediate operand, of which the second (`c.lui`) seems entirely mysterious.

-16-bit-encoded ALU instructions (subtract, c.addw, c.subw, copy, and, or, xor, and shifts) are all limited to the 8 popular registers, except for addition, which can use all 32 registers.
+16-bit-encoded ALU instructions (subtract, `c.addw`, `c.subw`, copy, and, or,
+xor, and shifts) are all limited to the 8 popular registers, except for addition, which can use all 32 registers.

 `ebreak` (into the debugger) is mapped into RVC, which is pretty important,